Mareike Wegener: Biography

 Wegener was born in 1983 in Borken, a town in the Münster region of Westphalia.
 She was raised close to the border of the Netherlands where her father, Eckhard Wegener, a musician, operated a jazz restaurant.
 Following her high school graduation, she began her professional journey as an assistant editor at a film and television studio in Hamburg.
 This experience paved the way for her academic pursuit in audiovisual media, which she began in 2003 at the Academy of Media Arts Cologne.
 It was during her time there that she directed her initial projects, among them the short film Haarteile in 2005.
 Wegener later studied documentary film and media studies at The New School in New York before completing her studies in Germany with a diploma.
 She also pursued her studies in Media and Communication at the European Graduate School in Switzerland.
 Her thesis, the documentary Al Hansen.
 The Matchstick Traveller (2008), premiered at the Anthology Film Archives in January 2009.

 In 2009, Wegener received the Gerd-Ruge-Grant for her documentary film project Mark Lombardi – Kunst und Konspiration, which was shot in New York the following year.
 The film was about the life of artist Mark Lombardi, whose diagram like drawings intricately interwove verifiable links between politics, the financial economy and organized crime.
 The film premiered at the Filmfestival Max Ophüls Preis in 2012 and was subsequently shown at the Sheffield Doc/Fest, Brooklyn Film Festival and Zurich Film Festival among others.
-In the USA, the film was shown at the Museum of Modern Art in New York City.
+In the US, the film was shown at the Museum of Modern Art in New York City.

 In 2012, Wegener co-founded a production company, Petrolio, with Hannes Lang and Carmen Losmann.
 In 2014, she collaborated with Lang and produced a feature documentary I Want To See The Manager.
 The film was nominated for the CPH:DOX Award at the Copenhagen International Documentary Film Festival in 2014.
 It also received the nomination for the Golden Firebird Award at the Hong Kong International Film Festival in 2015.
 Also in 2014, the film received the Gli Imperdibili Preis at the Festival dei popoli.

 In 2019, Wegener produced a short documentary film Riafn which was directed by Hannes Lang and premiered at Visions du Réel.
 The film received awards across multiple categories at various film festivals including the Trento Film Festival, Innsbruck Nature Film Festival and the International Short Film Festival Oberhausen.
 In 2020, Wegener produced Oeconomia, a feature-length documentary directed by Carmen Losmann.
 The film premiered at the Forum section of the 70th Berlin International Film Festival.
 Wegener's short film X, an ancestral ritual in honor of the spirits of the Ruhr area, premiered in May 2021 at the International Short Film Festival Oberhausen and received a nomination for the German Short Film Award.
 Her first full-length feature film Echo was invited to the 72nd Berlin International Film Festival in 2022.

 In 2022, she began teaching as a visiting professor in the field of documentary film at the LUCA School of Arts in Brussels.